NEED HELP? Talk To

 2. Complete an Operational Check

 Open and close the fire-rated door as normal and check for any signs of damaged components.
-If the door is not correctly balanced or any parts have damage, it could pose a hazard or prevent the door from operating correctly.
+Imbalanced or damaged parts in the door could create a hazard or impair its operation.

-Any issues found during the operational check must be repaired before moving on to the next step.
+Repair any issues found during the operational check before moving on to the next step.

 3. Complete a Drop Test

 After determining the door is operational, you can complete a drop test.
-As part of Standard 80, a drop test must be conducted annually to verify the assembly will completely close during an emergency.
+As part of Standard 80, you must conduct an annual drop test to verify that the assembly will completely close during an emergency.
 This test ensures the door closes completely with an average speed of at least 6 inches per second.
 However, it must not exceed 24 inches per second.

 Consider creating a fire door register if your building has multiple fire-rated doors.
 This helps you organize all information, including maintenance, components, and installation dates.
-Being organized will ensure you get all vital inspections that would keep you in compliance.
+Staying organized will ensure that you complete all vital inspections needed to stay in compliance.

 4. Signage